NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

       practice mainly by asking questions that are meant to stimulate self-reflection.
       It does not provide answers or concrete guidelines how to realise ethical algorithms.\n\nWe believe a case-based and context sensitive approach is indispensible for a practical approach to ethical algorithms.
-We should not expect everything from top-down regulation and legislation.
+We should not expect top-down regulation and legislation to solve all ethical problems in AI and machine learning.
 Taking all contested algorithmic cases to court is practically infeasible.
-Moreover, we strongly believe organizations carry their own responsibility for ethical algorithms within and beyond the obligation of legal compliance.
+More importantly, organizations will always carry their own responsibility for ethical algorithms within and beyond the obligation of legal compliance.
 Hence, new bottom-up initiatives like Algorithm Audit are necessary to support these organizations and to strengthen ethical practice in ADM and machine learning.
+We provide a platform where experts in AI ethics can interact with, learn from and steer actual algorithmic practice and surrounding ethical concerns.
 We increase public knowledge and stimulate an informed debate about what ethical algorithms we desire as a society in various contexts.
 As such, Algorithm Audit contributes to SDG16 – Peace, Justice and Strong Institutions in the digital domain. "
 Get_in_touch:
   enable: true
   title: Get in touch